Equality Act Threatens Religious Liberty and Free Speech

 The Gone Too Far press conference will be held on:

 National Press Club

 The conference is open to the members of the press and the public.

 Coordinator, Gone Too Far

-The GTFM recognizes that the Equality Act H.R.
-2282 is a dangerous, irresponsible, outlandish, morally perverse, and socially deleterious legislation.
-The Equality Act poses a direct threat to religious freedom and the dignity of Blacks and women by blending the immutability of sex and race with radical-LGBTQ theories, and H.R.
-2282 aims to amend 59 existing federal laws and regulations.
-GTFM believes that H.R.
-2282 if passed, will create a dangerous legal precedent creating social chaos and legal loopholes permitting reverse discrimination, and it has the potential to establish legal protections for previously illegal sexual practices and conduct.
+The GTFM recognizes that the Equality Act is a dangerous, irresponsible, outlandish, morally perverse, and socially deleterious legislation.
+The Equality Act poses a direct threat to religious freedom and the dignity of Blacks and women by blending the immutability of sex and race with radical-LGBTQ theories, and the Equality Act aims to amend 59 existing federal laws and regulations.
+GTFM believes that the Equality Act if passed, will create a dangerous legal precedent creating social chaos and legal loopholes permitting reverse discrimination, and it has the potential to establish legal protections for previously illegal sexual practices and conduct.
 The GTFM will issue a Proclamation of Faith opposed to the Equality Act and call for the Congressional Black Caucus to resign.
 The Gone Too Far Movement is bi-partisan, interracial, interfaith, and a nationwide collection of Americans who want to protect and preserve faith, family, freedom, traditional values, and to counter the movement to legalize pedophilia.